KohaILS/koha-manual-zh-cn/source/images.rst

 .. |accompanyingmaterials| image:: images/circ/accompanyingmaterials.png
 				:alt: Message in circulation, the message says "Note about the accompanying materials: + 1 folded map"

+.. |articlerequestfeewarningopac| image:: images/circ/articlerequests/articlerequestfeewarningopac.png
+				:alt: Warning message in the OPAC indicating the patron will be charged 3.00 for every article request

+.. |articlerequestfeewarningstaff| image:: images/circ/articlerequests/articlerequestfeewarningstaff.png
+				:alt: Warning message in the staff interface indicating the patron will be charged 2.00 for every article request

 .. |circsummary| image:: images/circ/circsummary.png
 				:alt: Issues table (circulation summary) in the patron file